abhi-gm/Multi-Armed-Bandits-for-Recommendations-and-A-B-testing/README.md

 The Thompson Sampling results (brown) are the best of them all.
 This bandit performs better than the ε-Greedy bandit because it dynamically adjusts the rate at which it explores — rather than using a constant rate.
 In the beginning, it explores more often, but over time, it explores less often.
 As a result, this bandit quickly identifies the best product and exploits it more frequently after it has been found, leading to high performance in both the short- and long-term.

+### **Steps to run the code**

+1. Download the data from kaggle and add it to the data folder
+2. Create virtual envirnonment using conda -  [refer this](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands)
+3.  cd to the directory where requirements.txt is located
+4.  activate your virtualenv
+5.  run: pip install -r requirements.txt in your shell
+6.  run this using command python main.py, which runs all the algorithims
+7.  output will be saved in the output folder
+8.  analyze the output using Multi-Armed-Bandits-for-Recommendations-and-A-B-testing.ipynb before running change the path of data